The Bankrate promise

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-Car insurance doesn’t have to be intimidating.
-Bankrate’s insurance experts are here to guide you through the basics of car insurance, and help you feel confident during the quoting and buying process.
+Car insurance is an important purchase, but it doesn’t have to be intimidating.
+Bankrate’s insurance editorial team — which includes four licensed agents with decades of experience in the industry — are here to guide you through the basics of car insurance, and help you feel confident during the quoting and buying process.
 This guide will help you better understand the purpose of car insurance, the parts of a car insurance policy, how much coverage you might need and how to compare quotes.
 Understanding the basics of car insurance can help to empower you to choose a car insurance company that is right for your needs.

 - Car insurance is a financial product designed to protect your finances from the fallout of auto accidents and injuries.